Family Medicine: First Year Residents

 Pronouns: She/Her/Hers

-• Miyako Watanabe, MD
+• Miyako Watanabe, DO

 Portrait of Dr. Miyako WatanabeMiya'a peripatetic upbringing took her from the southern tip of Japan to northern Japan bordering Vladivostok, to Montana, and New England.
 She completed her undergraduate degree at Brown University where she studied Cell and Molecular Biology.
 After graduation, she dedicated three and a half years studying cellular level language and communication at Harvard Medical School.
 It was during this time that she realized her true calling lay at the intersection of science and human interaction and healing, and decided to apply to medical school.
 At this point, she transitioned to pediatric clinical research, which reaffirmed her decision to enter the field of medicine.